 Opt for the best time to enjoy a cruise to Canada and New England.

 The rugged coastline coupled with the colonial history and quaint seaside villages awaits you when you embark on a cruise of Canada and New England.
-Every port of call along North Atlantic has something to offer discerning cruise travelers.
+Every port of call along the North Atlantic has something to offer discerning cruise travelers.
 However, it is crucial to plan your cruise timing as it will enable to you get the maximum out of your trip.

 The cruise season for Canada and New England is from May to October, with August to October being the peak season when the beauty of nature comes out in the brilliant hues of fall.
-While families tend to book cruises during the summer months, fall is more popular among solo travelers and couples.
+While families tend to book cruises during the summer months, fall cruise is more popular among solo travelers and couples.

-The best time to cruise Canada and New England also depend on the activities that you have in mind.
+The best time to cruise Canada and New England also depends on the activities that you have in mind.
 One of the most popular activities is whale spotting which varies based on the location.
-For instance, you will be able to spy whales along Labrador and Newfoundland from June to early August while July and September are the months for whale spotting in the Bay of Fundy.
+For instance, you will be able to spy whales along with Labrador and Newfoundland from June to early August while July and September are the months for whale spotting in the Bay of Fundy.
 On the other hand, if you want to see seals in their natural habitat along the coast of Prince Edward Island, plan your cruise for the summer months.

-This said, most cruise lines operate the maximum voyages for Canada and New England in fall to cater to the adult crowd.
+This said, most cruise lines operate the maximum voyages for Canada and New England in the fall to cater to the adult crowd.
 Nonetheless, you should be able to find itineraries for summer and spring.

 Popular cruise lines like Holland America Line, Carnival Cruise Line, Royal Caribbean, and Cunard ply numerous itineraries to suit different travelers.
 Some offer a weeklong trip that starts and returns to New York and Boston while others offer one-way trips that begin from New York and finish in Quebec.

-If you are looking to visit ports of call that are lesser known, opt for cruise lines like Silversea and Seabourn that have smaller ships.
+If you are looking to visit ports of call that are lesser-known, opt for cruise lines like Silversea and Seabourn that have smaller ships.
 This way, you will be able to explore small ports in Saint Lawrence Seaway and Quebec and perhaps even enjoy an expedition to the stunning Sable Island that is close to Newfoundland.

 Some cruise lines offer longer cruises of about 10 days or a fortnight and you can opt for round trips or one-way cruises, depending on what you are looking for.
 During these long cruises, the most common ports of call include Quebec and Newfoundland as well as the Faroe Island, Scotland, and even as far as Norway.